mindspore-ai/docs/docs/mindelec/docs/source_en/time_domain_maxwell.md

                  boundary : ["BC"]}
 ```

-The MindElec Dataset API combines different sampled data into a unified training dataset.
+The MindSpore Elec Dataset API combines different sampled data into a unified training dataset.
 Therefore, data offloading needs to be performed only once in the training process, and there is no need to call a training network API for each subdataset.

 ```python
 # create dataset for train